TABLE OF CONTENTS

 The Pro has also had a good boost to range with a new 474Wh Battery(42v/12.8Ah).
 This larger battery provides the scooter and its user with a distance of up to 28 miles.
 That is 9.4 miles up from the standard 18.6 miles per charge that the normal m365 has.

-However, the new pro model’s increased frame size and battery comes with its drawback, its weight.
+However, the new pro model’s increased frame size and the battery come with its drawback, its weight.
 At 31.3 lbs the pro is 4.4 lbs heavier than the predecessor at 26.9 lbs.
-But hey, it’s way more comfortable to ride on due to the wider base plate and at least the higher handlebar position provides me with a better riding pose.
+But hey, it’s way more comfortable to ride on due to the wider base plate, and at least the higher handlebar position provides me with a better riding pose.

 The folding feature has the exact same design except for the hatch and they either forgot or didn’t care to fix the already known problems with it.
 The issue that screws and bolts there can get loose from vibration.
 This leads to you having to tighten them every now and then.
 Otherwise, you’ll end up with a shaky handlebar and stem.